 “…a viable alternative to cosmetic surgery and the effects can run much deeper than simply improving appearances.”

-When you feel more in control of your Body, Mind and Spirit you can then start to address other issues in your life.
-These may be things to do with exercise or lifestyle, or maybe you would like to stop smoking, or lose some weight.
-These are all things that we can achieve when we are in balance and feeling good about ourselves, once you start to feel like this, you will be surprised how much your self image improves.
-This can be achieved by Facial Enhancement Acupuncture bringing your natural beauty to the surface.
+When you feel more in control of your Body, Mind and Spirit, you can then start to address other issues in your life.
+These may be things to do with exercise or lifestyle, or maybe you would like to stop smoking or lose some weight.
+These are all things that we can achieve when we are in balance and feeling good about ourselves, once you start to feel like this, you will be surprised how much your self-image improves.
+This result can be achieved by Facial Enhancement Acupuncture bringing your natural beauty to the surface.

-We can do that no problem, but what I am saying is that in order to have any lasting effect on a person’s outer beauty we need to work with their inner self to build a foundation that will enable the person’s natural beauty to shine through.
+We can do that no problem, but what I am saying is that to have any lasting effect on a person’s outer appearance, we need to work with their inner self to build a foundation that will enable the person’s natural beauty to shine through.

-Excerpts taken from Paul Adkins’ latest book – Facial Enhancement Acupuncture: Clinical Use and Application
+Excerpts from Paul Adkins’ latest book – Facial Enhancement Acupuncture: Clinical Use and Application

 “It is widely held that the Chinese Empress, and the Emperor’s concubines, as far back as the Song Dynasty (960-1279AD) received acupuncture to aid rejuvenation and specifically promote anti-ageing: ‘A remarkable blossoming of acupuncture occurred under this dynasty.
 We owe this period the famous Bronze Man, the founding of a faculty of acupuncture and the printing and distribution of drawings and important works.’
 (Soulie De Morant, G. 1878-1955, p.12)